goto40/examc/README.md

   * Collect exercises.
   * Assemble exercises in exams.
   * Single source for solution and exam.

+From the single source, examc generates:
+  * An exam (PDF)
+  * A solution (PDF) - hint: place correction hints in the solution
+  * A CVS file with the individual exercises (name, #num, points; importable in Open Office Calc or Excel)

 ## Grammar / Specification format